The BlackBerry Curve 9350, 9360, and 9370 were unveiled by RIM this week.

-The iPhone 5 is on the way, possibly as soon as September of 2011.
+The iPad 3 is on the way, perhaps as soon as early 2012, according to one new report.

 Google Maps has added a weather layer.
 Is it any good?

 HP TouchPad was released barely a month ago but the tablet never took off and HP pulled the ejector handle.
 A win for Apple's iPad.
 A lose for those who bought an HP TouchPad.